johntrogan/defender-docs/defender-endpoint/microsoft-defender-endpoint-android.md

 ### Required Permissions

-To ensure optimal protection for your device, Microsoft Defender requests access to the following permissions:
+To ensure optimal protection for your device, Microsoft Defender requests access to the following permissions during the device onboarding process:

 **Storage Access**: This permission allows Microsoft Defender to access your device's storage in order to detect and remove any malicious or unwanted apps.